To My Prospective Young Colleagues,

 With these values in mind, we in the admissions office are committed to the goal of finding not just the smartest students, but the best human beings to carry the college and the profession forward.
 Moreover, as we succeed in attracting the right kind of student, we want the culture of the educational program to reinforce these values.
 While maintaining excellence nationally and offering the widest array of research, clinical and specialty opportunities, (both for patients and students) the leaders, faculty, staff and students in the college of medicine have created a family atmosphere as a way to encourage learning and facilitate the development of lifelong bonds between us.
 One way we describe this is by the phrase, “We take care of one another, so we can learn, discover and take care of our patients.”
 So you can be sure, that whatever the trajectory of your career in medicine, this idea of learning from, encouraging and challenging one another actually teaches a way of living that will prepare you for any specialty or setting.
-Add to that the best classroom, laboratory and bedside teachers anywhere, and you can see why we are so excited about our educational program and why our students love their school.
+Add to that our beautiful facilities as well as the best classroom, laboratory and bedside teachers anywhere, and you can see why we are so excited about our educational program and why our students love their school.

 Our essays in particular probe areas that are central to the life of a physician.
 For example, in order to be able to effectively engage in lifelong learning, one needs to have enough self-awareness to be able to identify areas of strength and weakness.
 To that end, we inquire about whether you see yourself as more extraverted or introverted and hence, what sorts of strengths and weakness go along with your personality.
 To emphasize the caring nature of the profession, we choose essays by UFCOM students describing their experiences with patients and ask you to consider the professional virtues behind their stories.
-Finally, since integrity is critical in all of life, especially for a physician, we ask you to think about the various domains of integrity and how they relate to one another as you live your life.
+Finally, our essays probe the both philosophical and experiential aspects of the profession.
+Past essays prompts have taken up integrity, the virtues of the profession and the nature and purpose of suffering, to name just a few.
 If you struggle a bit with these questions, don’t feel bad.
-As a practicing physician for almost 30 years, I am still reflecting on them myself and still don’t think I have a sufficient grasp of what a profound privilege it is to be part of the medical profession.
-So do the best you can and realize that while we are learning physiology, anatomy, pathology, microbiology and all the other basic and clinical sciences of medicine, we will keep coming back to the kinds of questions you consider in our essays, namely, the art of medicine.
+As a practicing physician for over 30 years, I am still reflecting on them myself and developing a deeper understanding of what a profound privilege it is to be part of the medical profession.
+My advice then is to do the best you can keeping in mind that while we are learning physiology, anatomy, pathology, microbiology and all the other basic and clinical sciences of medicine, we will keep coming back to the kinds of wisdom questions in our essays.
+In short, we will explore the art of medicine together.

-So whether you are in a small or large school, secular or religious school, in-state or out-of-state, from a physician family or the first to go to college, a traditional or non-traditional student, if you share our vision for this magnificent profession, I invite you into this very rigorous and competitive process.
-Our leadership from the very top down are committed to making these ideas a reality and continuing our upward move among the nation’s top medical schools.
-To do this, we need the brightest, most honorable, caring and service oriented students.
+Therefore, whether you are in a small or large school, secular or religious school, in-state or out-of-state, from a physician family or the first to go to college, a traditional or non-traditional student, if you share our vision for this magnificent profession, I invite you into this very rigorous and competitive process.
+We are looking for not just the brightest, but also the most honorable, caring and service-oriented students.
 In a society which seems increasingly motivated by self-interest and tranquilized by the trivial (as Kierkegaard put it), we need reminders such as the title of a recent book on leadership.
-It’s title simply reads; “It’s Not About You!”
+It’s title simply reads; It’s Not About You!
 Ultimately as physicians, we do this not for ourselves, but for our patients.